 Initial and continuing academic eligibility requirements for student-athletes relative to NCAA guidelines are stated below.
 Student-athletes participating in the sport of football may have additional academic requirements regarding eligibility for competition.
-Please direct questions regarding academic/athletic eligibility to the Athletics Certifying Officer at 215-204-2507.
+Please direct questions regarding academic/athletic eligibility to the Assistant Registrar – Student-Athlete Certification Coordinator at 215-204-2507.

 - Temple University is a member of the NCAA Division I (FBS) level of competition.
 This division of the NCAA requires all student-athletes first entering college to enroll and be certified by the NCAA Eligibility Center.

 - Student-athletes must be registered and attending a minimum of 12 semester hours.
-They may not withdraw from courses that would put them below 12 semester hours without prior approval from the Resnick Center Academic Advisor or Athletics Certifying Officer.
+They may not withdraw from courses that would put them below 12 semester hours without prior approval from the Resnick Center Academic Advisor or Assistant Registrar – Student-Athlete Certification Coordinator.

 - Student-athletes must pass 6 credits each semester, 18 credits each academic year, accumulate 24 credit hours, and maintain a 1.8 cumulative grade point average after their first two full-time semesters of collegiate enrollment.